 New Location and Smooth Access

-One of the new changes customers notice is the relocation of the entrance to the ‘Holland Boulevard’ – between E and F piers – instead of the former location one level up.
+One of the new changes customers notice is the relocation of the entrance to ‘Holland Boulevard’ – between E and F piers – instead of the former location one level up.
 Thanks to its impressive entrance, the lounge is very easy to find.
 Customers can enter the lounge via escalator or elevator where personal lounge assistants welcome them.
 Quick access is possible by scanning one’s boarding pass at the self-service pillars.

 For service questions, customers can use their devices by registering digitally in the lounge guide.
 This replaces the reception desk where customers queue up for questions.